NickCrews/mkdocs-jupyterlite/README.md

 For all files that match, the content of the page will be an iframe that embeds the JupyterLite Notebook html.

+### `wheels`

+A list of wheels to include in the JupyterLite environment.
+The simplest form is to specify a file path or URL directly underneath the `url` key.

+Or, if you use the `command` key, this is interpreted as a shell command.
+This plugin will replace the `{wheels_dir}` placeholder with a temporary directory, and then run the command in the directory that the `mkdocs` command was run from.
+This command must place/create 0 to N `.whl` files in the given `{wheels_dir}` directory.

 ## Related Work and Alternatives